 For example, the Russian word “Москва” becomes “Moskva” in Latin letters.
 The meaning does not change.
 But now English speakers can say the word even if they cannot read Cyrillic.

-This makes transliteration especially helpful for travellers, readers, and businesses working with multilingual data.
+This makes transliteration especially helpful for travelers, readers, and businesses working with multilingual data.

 Here are the key features of transliteration: